-- Freeze: Bake your casserole in a container that can be taken straight from freezer to oven.
-(You can try using those disposable tin pans.
+Freeze: Bake your casserole in a container that can be taken straight from the freezer to oven.
+(You can try using those disposable foil pans.
 Then, if you are making this for someone else, you don’t need to worry about getting your dish back!)
 Once it is baked, let it cool.
 Cover it with foil until it is airtight and write the date on it.
 Your meal can last in the freezer for up to 4 months!

-- Reheat: Cook your casserole at the baking temperature listed on the recipe for about 20-30 minutes or until heated through.
+Reheat: Cook your casserole at the baking temperature listed on the recipe for about 20-30 minutes or until heated through.

 Crack Chicken Casserole